 Now that’s a big claim.
 And one I do NOT take lightly.
 This post has been prayed over and under and all around!

-These books are no fluff, Gospel-centered, and help kids understand things of God in a beautiful and practical way – no fluff here!
+These books hold Christian values, are Gospel-centered, and help kids understand things of God in a beautiful and practical way – no fluff here!
 We don’t have time for fluff.

 We need to MAKE time for things that aid our children in their spiritual walk, no matter their age.